jota-v-silva/log2script/README.md

             - level
             - message
 ```
 The `config.yaml` allows for the definition of multiple "query" structures.
-This is the config section that allows you to define what needs to be parsed from the log and written into the debug script:
+This section allows you to define what needs to be parsed from the log and be written into the debug script:

 ```yaml
 - query: